ryanyu512/robot_SLAM/monocular_visual_odometry/README.md

-Compared with monocular VO, binocular VO can recover depth and hence translation vector directly.
-In this project, ORB detector is chosen for fast feature detection on the previous left image.
-Then, KLT optical flow is utilised to track the current left image.
-Based on the feature points on both images, disparity map is computed via StereoSGBM.
-Then, triangulation technique is used to recover the 3d points of previous and current frame.
-To obtain the relative pose, ceres library is chosen for non-linear optimisation of reprojection error since it could automatically compute of jacobian and hessian matrix to shorten development time.
+ORB detector couples with KLT optical flow to detect and track features.
+Based on stereo images, the disparity map is computed via StereoSGBM.
+Triangulation technique is used to recover the 3d points.
+To obtain the relative pose, Ceres library is chosen for minimisation of reprojection error since it could automatically compute the jacobian and hessian matrix to shorten development time.

 1. main.cpp: used for demo
 2. util.h/cpp: define frequently used functions (i.e. loading camera parameters)